 A recipe is a set of instructions that teach calibre how to convert an online news source, such as a magazine or a blog, into an e-book.
 A recipe is essentially Python code.
 As such, it is capable of converting arbitrarily complex news sources into e-books.
 At the simplest level, it is just a set of variables, such as URLs, that give calibre enough information to go out onto the Internet and download the news.

 HTML (Hyper Text Mark-Up Language), a subset of Standard Generalized Mark-Up Language (SGML) for electronic publishing, is the specific standard used for the World Wide Web.

 CSS (Cascading Style Sheets) is a language used to describe how an HTML document should be rendered (visual styling).

 API (Application Programming Interface) is a source code interface that a library provides to support requests for services to be made of it by computer programs.

 LRF The e-book format that is read by the SONY e-book readers.

-- Regular expressions provide a concise and flexible means for identifying strings of text of interest, such as particular characters, words, or patterns of characters.
-See regexp syntax for the syntax of regular expressions used in Python.
+Regular expressions provide a concise and flexible means for identifying strings of text of interest, such as particular characters, words, or patterns of characters.
+See the tutorial for an introduction to regular expressions.